abhitpahwa/parallel_and_distributed_computing/README.md

 # parallel_and_distributed_computing
-codes related to parallel and ditributed computing
+codes related to parallel and ditributed computing all the external files required in code files are available in the repository
 - pdc_lab1_a.c : print prime numbers from 1 to 500 and 501 to 1000 using 2 threads
 - pdc_lab1_b.c : print number of vowels and consonants in a given text file
 - pdc_lab1_c.c : print the result of matrix addition and matrix subtraction of size 200 * 200 (matrices read from files)